dknippers/Symple/README.md

 - `?["str with "quotes""]` -> `?["str with \"quotes\""]`
   - A string inside a condition needs to escape `"`.
 - `?[1] { use } in here }` -> `?[1] { use \} in here }`

   - `}` inside an `if` or `else` branch needs to be escaped

+You can use `Parser.Escape(string input)` to escape special characters.